Illinois Compiled Statutes

 school district facilities that are used by the charter school shall be subject

 the charter school and the local school board and shall be set forth in the

 (j) A charter school may limit student enrollment by age or grade level.

-(k) If the charter school is approved by the Commission, then the Commission charter school is its own local education agency.
+(k) If the charter school is approved by the State Board or Commission, then the charter school is its own local education agency.